deltoss/mitch-datasource/projects/mitch-datasource-documentation/manual/installation.md

 ## Local Files

-1. Clone or download this git repository, and move the contents of the `dist` folder to your project.
+1. Clone or download this git repository, and move the contents of the `projects/mitch-datasource/dest` folder to your project.
 For example, you can put it in `/scripts/mitch-datasource` inside your project.

 2. Import the `mitch-datasource` files as below, changing the path depending on where you copied it into for your project
    ```html